NathanDean/greenspace/outputs/logs/gwr_logs.md

-# With full dataset
+# With full or FE dataset

-# With any ethnicity dummy variable - kernel = bisquare

-# With greenspace, imd, mean age, and gender ratio - fixed = random

 LinAlgError: Matrix is singular.